 Ask the Advisor is a PaySimple column featuring reader-submitted small business questions answered by our panel of business professionals.
-If you would like to submit a question, or become a PaySimple business advisor, please read the information at the bottom of this article.

 This week’s question is answered by the SorinRand Law Firm.